 A more effective method is to capture PII using social login, as social networks often provide a lot of basic customer information automatically.
 The user is still notified of the types of data they will be sharing with your business and they need to approve it.
 But checking that box is a whole lot less effort than filling out a form.

-Once the link has been established to a user’s social network, you can start to get a lot of behavioral data too.
+Once the link has been established to a user’s social network, you can start to get a lot of behavioural data too.
 This is closer to the Netflix approach, where it’s not necessarily first name, last name, and where they’re from, but what actions are they taking on this platform?

 No matter how you gather PII, you need to be up front and allow the user to approve the data sharing, and then also comply with the other elements of data regulations.